 Chew toys are a great way to keep your puppy busy as well as relieve pain associated with teething.
 Present your puppy with a variety of toys to determine which types he likes best, but never give your dog chew toys that resemble household items that you do not want him to chew, i.e. a toy shaped like a shoe.
 Rotate different toys to keep your puppy’s interest and reward your puppy with praise when he chews on toys.

-There are many reasons why dogs dig: to cool off, search for rodents, bury and recover bones or other toys, escape confinement or just for fun.
+There are many reasons why dogs dig: to cool off, search for rodents, bury and recover bones, a certain smell in the ground where they are digging or something buried maybe a old toy, escape confinement or just for fun.
 Dogs may be more prone to dig when they are left alone without another diversion.
 To keep your dog stimulated and occupied, provide him with chew toys and increase play and exercise time, fast walks and hiking to tire him out.
 You may also consider getting a second dog.

-You can discourage digging by changing the groundcover (replace dirt with rocks or concrete) or use remote punishment (turn on a sprinkler or toss a tin can filled with pebbles next to your pet to startle him).
+You can discourage digging by changing the ground cover (replace dirt with rocks or concrete), put a big rock there or something heavy or use remote punishment (turn on a sprinkler or toss a tin can filled with pebbles next to your pet to startle him).
 If your dog continues to dig, you may want to provide a digging area for him to reinforce appropriate digging.

 See lots of fun photos and videos of our GorgeousDoodles families on our Pics and Vids page, and on our YouTube and Facebook accounts!